feipeng-huang/feipeng-huang.github.io/_pages/about.md

 ## News

 ### September 2026
+James Teitgen presented his poster “Does Encountering Drought During Migration Affect Survival in Hudsonian Godwits?” at the Center for Agriculture, Food, and the Environment (CAFE)’s Summer Scholars Poster Presentation.
+James started working with me in Alaska this summer thanks to funding from CAFE.

 New species (#60-63) to the bird-window collision project: Sora, Mourning Warbler, Palm Warbler, Bay-breasted Warbler :(

 I joined my labmate Laura’s crew for a day on the Cape catching Willets, and we were successful!